Crews Gaining Upper Hand on Mariposa County Wildfire

-COULTERVILLE -- A 100-acre wildfire threatened homes and ranches Monday afternoon between the town of Coulterville and Lake McClure in Mariposa County near the burn scar of last year's Detwiler Fire.
+COULTERVILLE -- A 115-acre wildfire threatened homes and ranches Monday afternoon between the town of Coulterville and Lake McClure in Mariposa County near the burn scar of last year's Detwiler Fire.

 Cal Fire named the incident the Wheeler Fire.
 Firefighters faced several challenges, including wind, steep terrain and limited access on narrow dirt roads.
 They were able to stop the fire's forward progress with a combination of ground and air resources.